MTaimoor99/File-Compressor/README.md

 # File-Compressor
-This is a GUI application that compresses a text file using the Huffman Algorithm.
+This is a GUI application that compresses and decompresses a text file using the Huffman Algorithm.
 Technologies used are Visual Studio, C++ and the .NET Framework.

 # Note
 Before downloading this project, make sure you have Visual Studio 2022 downloaded on your system.
 Also make sure that you have downloaded C++ and .NET Framework workloads in your Visual Studio to run this project.